sh4zbot/chess-streak-calc/README.md

 Pull games from chess.com to find the longest streak.
+Print url, win chance and time for each game in the streak.

-Also very roughly estimates the longest expected streak with number of games and avg. win chance.
+Very roughly estimates the longest expected streak (unless I messed up) with ln(n)/ln(P) where n is total number of games and P is the avarage win chance.

 # Usage

-1. Download a chess.com users games:
+1. Download a chess.com user's games:

 ```bash
 python getgames.py <ches.com username>